June 13, 2025, 9:35 am | Read time: 7 minutes

 4. Save time with text replacement

 You can save time typing by storing frequently used phrases and words as shortcuts using text replacement.
-Go to the iPhone settings, select General, then Keyboard, and find Text Replacement.
+To do this, go to the iPhone’s settings, select General, then Keyboard, and find the Text Replacement option.
 Save the word or phrase you want to replace under Text.
-In the Shortcut field, enter an abbreviation that will automatically insert the saved phrases when typing.
+In the Shortcut field, enter an abbreviation that will automatically insert the previously saved phrases when typing.

 Another tip: you can add terms to the text replacement list that are missing from the current dictionary.
-Tap the Plus in the top right and enter the new word under Text.
+To do this, tap the Plus at the top right and enter the new word under Text.
 You can ignore the Shortcut field.

-5. Add low power mode to the control center
+5. Add low power mode to Control Center

-Go to Control Center in the settings and scroll to Low Power Mode.
-Tap the green “+” to add the function as a quick access in the control center.
+Go to Settings, then Control Center, and scroll to Low Power Mode.
+By tapping the green “+” sign, you add the function as a quick access to the Control Center.
 To access it, swipe down from the top right corner of the screen on an iPhone with Face ID or up from the bottom edge on an iPhone with Touch ID.
-There will now be a button for low power mode.
+There, you’ll find a button for low power mode.

 6. Select and copy multiple photos at once

 Press and hold a photo until the iPhone briefly vibrates, then drag the image slightly to the side (keep holding).
 Now, tap additional photos with another finger to create a bundle (still holding).
-Switch to the app where you want to copy the images while holding the bundle.
-Release your finger to paste the images at the destination.
+Switch to the app where you want to copy the images while still holding the bundle.
+Release your finger from the screen to paste the images at the destination.

 7. Launch the camera from the lock screen

 The most obvious way to launch the camera on a locked iPhone is to press and hold the round camera icon at the bottom right.
-But there’s a faster way.
+But there’s an even faster way.
 Just swipe from the right edge of the screen to the left, and the camera app will open.

 8. Use Live Text in the camera app